-Vegan black bean brownies are simple fudgy black bean brownies loaded with protein.
-In fact, one serve contains 2 times more protein than a regular brownie recipe.
-Plus, the recipe is gluten free!
+Vegan Black Bean Brownies are simple fudgy black bean brownies loaded with protein.
+In fact, one serving contains 2 times more protein than a regular brownie recipe.
+Plus, the recipe is gluten-free!

 Easy black bean brownies

 - Black beans – I recommend canned black beans.
-You can soak raw black beans overnight too but if you don’t like to wait like me, go for canned black beans.
-Make sure you drain and rinse them well before using in this brownie recipe
+You can soak raw black beans overnight, too but if you don’t like to wait like me, go for canned black beans.
+Make sure you drain and rinse them well before using them in this brownie recipe.

 - Coconut oil – or any nut or seed oil you like.
-Vegetable will work too if desired
+Vegetable oils would work as well.

-- Flaxmeal – the tiny amount used in this recipe had the best chew to the brownies.
-You can also use ground chia seeds
+- Flaxseed meal – the tiny amount used in this recipe had the best chew to the brownies.
+You can also use ground chia seeds.

 - Baking powder